 It was Washington who hired George Washington Carver to teach agriculture at Tuskegee in 1896.
-Carver would go on to be a celebrated figure in black history in his own right, making huge advances in botany and farming technology.
+Carver would go on to be a celebrated figure in Black history in his own right, making huge advances in botany and farming technology.

 Booker T. Washington Beliefs And Rivalry with W.E.B.
 Du Bois

-Life in the post-Reconstruction era South was challenging for blacks.
+Life in the post-Reconstruction era South was challenging for Black people.
 Discrimination was rife in the age of Jim Crow Laws.
 Exercising the right to vote under the 15 Amendment was dangerous, and access to jobs and education was severely limited.
 With the dawn of the Ku Klux Klan, the threat of retaliatory violence for advocating for civil rights was real.
 In perhaps his most famous speech, given on September 18, 1895, Washington told a majority white audience in Atlanta that the way forward for African Americans was self-improvement through an attempt to “dignify and glorify common labor.”
-He felt it was better to remain separate from whites than to attempt desegregation as long as whites granted their black countrymen and women access to economic progress, education, and justice under U.S. courts:
+He felt it was better to remain separate from whites than to attempt desegregation as long as whites granted their Black countrymen and women access to economic progress, education, and justice under U.S. courts:

 "The wisest of my race understand that the agitation of questions of social equality is the extremest folly and that progress in the enjoyment of all the privileges that will come to us must be the result of severe and constant struggle rather than artificial forcing.
 The opportunity to earn a dollar in a factory just now is worth infinitely more than to spend a dollar in an opera house."

 His speech was sharply criticized by W.E.B.
-Du Bois, who repudiated what he called “The Atlanta Comprise” in a chapter of his famous 1903 book, “The Souls of Black Folk.”
+Du Bois, who repudiated what he called “The Atlanta Compromise” in a chapter of his famous 1903 book, “The Souls of Black Folk.”
 Opposition to Washington’s views on race inspired the Niagara Movement (1905-1909).
 Du Bois would go on to found the NAACP in 1909.

-Because of Washington’s outsized stature in the black community, dissenting views were strongly squashed.
-Du Bois and others criticized Washington’s harsh treatment of rival black newspapers and black thinkers who dared to challenge his opinions and authority.
+Because of Washington’s outsized stature in the Black community, dissenting views were strongly squashed.
+Du Bois and others criticized Washington’s harsh treatment of rival Black newspapers and Black thinkers who dared to challenge his opinions and authority.

 Books By Booker T. Washington